Health department calls for volunteers as resources are stretched

 Albany Police Department is tasked with gathering information and taking pictures of violations while on calls.
 Officers then pass details of the incident along to city code enforcement to cite offenders.

-Though the health department doesn’t know when the area could reach that yellow zone, they said it could be soon.

-For doctors or nurses who are able to volunteer their time to the Medical Reserve Corp, follow this link.
+For doctors or nurses who are able to volunteer their time to the MRC, follow this link.